koreo-dev/koreo-helm/README.md

 ### Custom Resource Definitions

 You can disable the CRD installation of the chart by using `--set crds.install=false` when installing the chart.

-### Changelog

-Changelogs are tracked on each release.
-Read more about this process [here](https://github.com/koreo.dev/kore-helm/blob/main/CONTRIBUTING.md#changelog).